I’m glad you have found your way here, it’s your first step towards feeling better.

 Most of us will experience difficult times in our lives.
 Perhaps you are going through a difficult life event, are struggling to come to terms with past experiences, feeling low and a bit lost.
 We can work together to help you lift your head and feel better.
 As well as face to face counselling, in these weird times I am offering video counselling or walking, talking therapy too.
 I have additional training in video and telephone counselling so can support you in this process.

 Everybody is different and often the issue clients bring is just the start of our work together.
-I've worked with relationship issues, loss and bereavement, anger and anxiety, depression, low self-esteem, stress, feeling low, loneliness, isolation, identity, addiction and compulsive behaviour.
+I've worked with relationship issues, loss and bereavement, anger and anxiety, depression, low self-esteem, feelings of sadness, stress, feeling low, loneliness, isolation, identity, addiction and compulsive behaviour.

 Training, qualifications & experience